ut-issl/s2e-documents/General/HowToCompileWithUbuntuInDocker.md

 - S2E has several script files to get external libraries.
 - For this ubuntu/docker platform, users should use script files in `scripts/Common` directory and `scripts/Docker_Ubuntu` directory.
-- Users can execute most of the script files with `git bush` or `terminal` in the outside of the container, but users should execute `scripts/Common/download_nrlmsise00_src_and_table.sh` inside the container to use the same compiler.
+- Users can execute most of the script files with `git bash` or `terminal` in the outside of the container, but users should execute `scripts/Common/download_nrlmsise00_src_and_table.sh` inside the container to use the same compiler.
 - Click `Terminal > New terminal` in the menu bar of VS Code
 - Select `bash` terminal at the bottom window
 - execute `./s2e-core/scripts/Common/download_nrlmsise00_src_and_table.sh`
 - See `ExtLibraries` to confirm the NRLMSISE library is generated.

 ### 3.5.
 Build S2E
-- Install following extensions in the `issl-1 SSH connection`
-  Even if the extensions were already installed in local VS code, you also need to install them in the `SSH connection`
+- Install following extensions in the `issl-1 SSH connection` Even if the extensions were already installed in local VS code, you also need to install them in the `SSH connection`
   - C/C++
   - CMake
   - CMake Tools
 **Note** : You need to reload VS Code after installing new extensions
 - Edit setting of `CMake Tools` in `issl-1`
   `Cmake Build Directory: ${workspaceFolder}/s2e-core/build/Debug`
 - After `CMake` and `CMake Tools` are installed, VS Code requires you to configure the build environment with `CMakeList.txt`.
 Please select `yes`.
 But there is no `CMakeList.txt` file in the `work` directory, and VS Code requires you to locate `CMakeList.txt`, so please select the `CMakeList.txt` file in `s2e-core` directory.
   - This setting is written in `.vscode/settings.json`